thom4parisot/thom4.net/source/_posts/2016/bbc.md

 I had a hard time announcing I was leaving the BBC.
 It has been such a helpful moment _to rebuild my self-confidence_ [after our startup died](/2014/why-our-startup-failed/) – people valued me because I was at the BBC.
 Would it still be the same if I did not belong to it anymore?

-Despite all the bad and the ugly things, I think the BBC is a model of public service.
+With all the good, the bad and the ugly, I think the BBC is a model of public service.
 I am definitely **proud and thankful for having been part of it**… this is now my longest professional experience.

 Two questions need an answer:

-1. _where's next?_ I will remain based in London;
+1. _where to next?_ I will remain based in London;
-2. _what's next?_ This, requires a more ample answer but in the meantime, keep posted on [dtc-innovation.org](https://dtc-innovation.org).
+2. _what next?_ This, requires a more ample answer but in the meantime, keep an eye on [dtc-innovation.org](https://dtc-innovation.org).

 I will now take a **two weeks break** before resuming my work on [my french Node.js book](/node.js) during a nomad residency.